guettli/programming-guidelines/README.md

 help you, to avoid these mistakes.

 It's my personal opinion and feeling.
 No facts, no single truth.

+### I need your feedback

+**Please provide me your feedback**.

+If you have a general question, please start a [new discussion](https://github.com/guettli/programming-guidelines/discussions/new).

+If you think something is wrong or missing, feel free to open an issue or pull request.

 ### Relaxed focus on your monitor